conan2014/conan2014.github.io/_posts/2015-5-15-Xu's-Blog-Post-Yelp.md

 ![alt text](https://github.com/conan2014/conan2014.github.io/blob/master/images/Boxplot3.png)

-We could trace an inverted parabola-shaped imaginary line connecting average price range (diamond-shpaed) across star ratings from low to high.
+We could trace an inverted parabola-shaped imaginary line connecting average price range (diamond-shaped) across star ratings from low to high.
 Between star rating 1 and 4, we see as ratings increase, price level generally goes up at a decreasing rate.
 But when star rating hit 4.5, we observe a dip in average price level that is on par with star rating 2.5.
 And when rating reaches 5, it is almost on par with rating 3.
-Such phenomenon suggests taht there are other factors that might affect price level other than ratings.
+Such phenomenon suggests that there are other factors that might affect price level other than ratings.

 ![alt text](https://github.com/conan2014/conan2014.github.io/blob/master/images/Boxplot4.png)